35 years of raising walls and spirits

 Kerri Robertson, ACU's Vice President of Member Engagement

 If you happen to be near one of the organization’s three ReStore locations, a donation or purchase supports ongoing administrative costs.
-Finally, a financial donation makes the most meaningful contribution as funds go directly towards changing the future of children and families in need.

 Get further information about Habitat for Humanity Manitoba on their site, and learn more about the difference your support can make for families and the local community.